COUNSELOR IN TRAINING

 Leaders Right This Way

-YMCA Camp Mi-Te-Na Counselor In Training (CIT) Program
+YMCA Camp Mi-Te-Na Counselor In Training (CIT) Program FAQs

 What is the goal of the CIT program?

-The goal of the CIT program is designed to teach valuable life skills, build self-esteem, and increase your son’s ability to focus and work as a team member, while getting ready to make the hard decision of do they or don’t they want to become a counselor at Camp Mi-Te-Na.
+The goal of the CIT program is designed to teach valuable life skills, build self-esteem, and increase your camper’s ability to focus and work as a team member, while getting ready to make the hard decision of do they or don’t they want to become a counselor at Camp Mi-Te-Na.

-How long does the program take?
+How long does this program run?

 The program takes four weeks and is broken up into four different stages.
 The first is week is the basics, learning how to do the required duties, how to work with youth, and bond with fellow CIT’s.
 The second stage involves shadowing; CIT’s will spend full days with a specific staff member observing how they conduct the day’s activities.
 In the third stage its time to start co-leading activities, CIT’s will start taking an active role in the cabin and at activity areas where they are assigned.
 The final week CIT’s are assigned a full time cabin where they will get to know the campers best and how to deal with common cabin problems.
 What trainings are offered throughout the program?
 The CIT program provides a variety of trainings all designed to help the CIT become a successful camp counselor.
 This includes workshops on homesickness, child abuse prevention, bullying, emergency procedures and drills, communication, team building, first aid and more.